-- Physical assault against a person or group because of their colour, ethnicity, nationality, disability, sexual orientation or gender; - · Use of derogatory names, insults and jokes; - Racist, sexist, homophobic or discriminatory graffiti; - Provocative behaviour such as wearing racist, sexist, homophobic or discriminatory badges or insignia; - · Bringing discriminatory material into school; - Verbal abuse and threats; - Incitement of others to discriminate or bully due to victim's race, disability, gender or sexual orientation: - Discriminatory comments in the course of discussion; - Attempts to recruit others to discriminatory organisations and groups; - Ridicule of an individual for difference e.g. food, music, religion, dress etc; - Refusal to co-operate with other people on grounds of race, gender, disability or sexual orientation.
+- Physical assault against a person or group because of their colour, ethnicity, nationality, disability, sexual orientation, gender or gender identity; - · Use of derogatory names, insults and jokes; - Racist, sexist, homophobic or discriminatory graffiti; - Provocative behaviour such as wearing racist, sexist, homophobic or discriminatory badges or insignia; - Bringing discriminatory material into school; - · Verbal abuse and threats; - Incitement of others to discriminate or bully due to victim's race, disability, gender, gender identity or sexual orientation; - Discriminatory comments in the course of discussion; - Attempts to recruit others to discriminatory organisations and groups; - Ridicule of an individual for difference e.g. food, music, religion, dress etc; - Refusal to co-operate with other people on grounds of race, gender, gender identity, disability or sexual orientation.